+Today I am sharing my DIY candle holder with jute roping.
 Last week I shared a few spaces in the model homes that I have been decorating.
-One of the center pieces I used in the dining room consisted of twisted sisal roping around a glass candle holder along with vase filler all inside of a fun mirrored tray.
-DIY candle holders are an easy and inexpensive way to add character and a little bling to an otherwise ordinary glass hurricane or jar.
-Here is ours.
+One of the center pieces I used in the dining room consisted of twisted jute roping around a glass candle holder along with vase filler all inside of a fun mirrored tray.
+Google and Pinterest have some of the coolest coastal DIY candle holders and if you make your own, you can save a lot of money!

-Continue to apply the hot glue around the jar and wrap the sisal roping around the jar pulling tight.
-Also ensure that the roping is wrapped as close together as possible to avoid any gaps.
+Apply the hot glue around the jar and wrap the jute roping around the jar pulling tight.
+Also ensure that the jute roping is wrapped as close together as possible to avoid any gaps.

 Once you have achieved the desired height of roping, be sure to add hot glue to the tip of the roping to prevent fraying.

-Here are the HomeGoods sisal wrapped candle holders + centerpiece in the dining room.
+Here are the HomeGoods jute wrapped candle holders I purchased last year (that inspired this candle project) + centerpiece in the dining room.

-Imagine that, a DIY candle holder in about 3 minutes.
-I love how the twisted sisal roping adds a bit of coastal and cottage design to the glass hurricane holder.
+Imagine that, a Coastal DIY candle holder with Jute Roping in about 3 minutes.
+I love how the twisted roping adds a bit of coastal and cottage design to the glass hurricane holder.
 I think ours coordinates beautifully with our DIY burlap curtains in our family room.
 So what do you think, can you handle this project?
 I think so!

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.